SS Doric (1922): Cruise service and fate

-The Doric was still in use after her withdrawal from the Canadian route in October 1932.
-In April 1933, after several months of waiting in Liverpool, she was assigned to cruises in the Mediterranean Sea.
-The liner proved to be very popular with a clientele of young people, in particular young couples, which earned it the nickname "Cupid's ship"; she was the scene of no less than nine engagement announcements during a cruise.
+Doric was still in use after her withdrawal from the Canadian route in October 1932.
+In April 1933, after several months of waiting in Liverpool, she was reassigned to cruising in the Mediterranean Sea.
+The liner proved to be very popular with a clientele of young people, in particular young couples, which earned it the nickname "Cupid's ship"; and it was the scene of no fewer than nine engagement announcements during a cruise.
 In 1934, the White Star Line and its rival, the Cunard Line, merged.
-The Doric was one of the ships to be preserved, and her young age spared her the demolition of certain ships that have become supernumerary.
+The Doric was one of the ships to be preserved due to her young age unlike the other older ships within the newly merged fleet.
 She continued her cruises, departing from Southampton, with very reduced tourist prices: 12 pounds sterling for thirteen days of cruise.

 The cruise of 5 September 1935 sealed her fate.
-She was carrying 736 passengers and 350 crew members and has just made the last stop of her trip in Gibraltar, when she was in a heavy fog off Portugal.
+Doric was carrying 736 passengers and 350 crew members and has just made the last stop of her trip at Gibraltar, when she was in a heavy fog off Portugal.
 During the night, at around 3 AM, she collided with the French vessel Formigny, of the Chargeurs Reunis line, off Cape Finisterre.
-One of her watertight compartments was flooded, causing her to list to starboard.
-An SOS was immediately sent out.
-Women and children were put on lifeboats as a precautionary measure.
+One watertight compartment was flooded, causing a list to starboard.
+As a precautionary measure, an SOS was immediately sent out and women and children were put on lifeboats.